 Resource Ramp Rate when operating as Load (MW/min);

-The maximum instantaneous ability to produce or consume Energy in MW; and
+The maximum instantaneous ability, e.g.,.
+High Sustainable Limit, to produce or consume Energy in MW; and

 The maximum capability to provide Energy as expressed in MWh over a fifteen (15) minute interval where the Scheduling Coordinator has elected to provide MWh constraints pursuant to Section 27.9 of the CAISO Tariff.